beNEXT-io/contract-hello-world/README.md

 ### 1. HelloWorldClause

 Used to populate the contract with the contract data.
-Receives bacck a copy of the stored data.
+Receives back a copy of the stored data.

 ```
 curl --request POST \